Diana Penty

 Diana Penty (/hns/; born 2 November 1985) is an Indian actress who works predominantly in Hindi films.
 She began her modelling career in 2005 when she was signed up by Elite Models India.
 Penty then made her acting debut with the romantic comedy film Cocktail (2012), for which she earned the Filmfare Award for Best Female Debut nomination.

 After a four-year hiatus, Penty portrayed the titular role of a runaway bride in Happy Bhag Jayegi (2016), a sleeper hit.
 She went on to play an army officer in Parmanu: The Story of Pokhran (2018), a public service volunteer in Shiddat (2021), and the leading lady in the streaming film Bloody Daddy (2023).
 Her highest grossing release came with Chhaava (2025).
 Penty had her web expansion with the series Do You Wanna Partner (2025).

 In addition to her acting career, Penty is a prominent celebrity endorser for brands and products.

 Early life

-Penty was born on 2 November 1985 in Mumbai, Maharashtra to a Parsi father and a Konkani Christian mother.
+Penty was born on 2 November 1985 in Mumbai, Maharashtra to a Parsi father and a Goan Catholic mother.
 She attended St. Agnes High School in Mumbai, and graduated with a bachelor's degree in Mass Media from St. Xavier's College.